 Depending on your use case, different installation options are recommended: if you just want to play around with Manim for a bit, interactive in-browser notebooks are a really simple way of exploring the library as they require no local installation.
 Head over to https://try.manim.community to give our interactive tutorial a try.

-Otherwise, if you intend to use Manim to work on an animation project, we recommend installing the library locally (either to your system’s Python, or via Docker).
+Otherwise, if you intend to use Manim to work on an animation project, we recommend installing the library locally (either to a conda environment, your system’s Python, or via Docker).

 Note that there are several different versions of Manim.
 The instructions on this website are only for the community edition.
 Find out more about the differences between Manim versions if you are unsure which version you should install.